 A 4th of July table isn’t complete without something fresh off the grill.
-But who says it has to be burgers?
 Try these bold Kung Pao Chicken Skewers for your Independence Day Feast!

 In college, I lived on Kung Pao Chicken.